alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 - *11.500 Place details*
 - *10.000 Autocomplete session*

-Once the monthly free credit has been used, the next prices are indicated in the [Pricing](https://cloud.google.com/maps-platform/pricing/sheet/) section.
-Though I'll suggest this [tool](https://credits-calculator.appspot.com/), which gives you a vision of the monthly cost.
+Once the monthly free credit has been used, the prices are listed in the [Pricing](https://cloud.google.com/maps-platform/pricing/sheet/) section.
+Though I'll suggest this [tool](https://credits-calculator.appspot.com/), which gives a vision of the monthly cost.

-Since the **Google Maps Services platform** is very expensive on a large scale, for whoever wants to continue using their services, is forced to count all the APIs call, one by one, trying to **optimize** their project **infrastructure**, and find what is the most efficient implementation that **meet the budget**, the **user experience** and **business goals**.
+Since the **Google Maps Services platform** is very expensive on a large scale, for whoever wants to continue using their services, is forced to count all the API calls, one by one, trying to **optimize** their project **infrastructure**, and find what is the most efficient implementation that **meet the budget**, the **user experience** and **business goals**.

 Now I wanna show you some **technical and practical tips**, to avoid high monthly billing cost, with little effort, so let's start!